-If you get lucky, then you’ll face Steelix with a Ground Pokemon still in the battle.
-If you need to switch, then go with a Water-, or Fire-type Pokemon.
+If you get lucky, then you’ll face Aggron with a Ground Pokemon still in the battle.
+If you need to switch, then go with a Water-, or Fighting-type Pokemon.
 Don’t overthink it, and remember to save a charge move going into the final matchup if you can.

-Best Picks: Reshiram, Heatran, Entei, Darmanitan, Mega Charizard Y
+Best Picks: Ho-Oh, Heatran, Entei, Reshiram, Mega Charizard Y

 Best Pokemon Team to Beat Arlo